 8. Haj leave

+Dubai

 An employee is entitled to Haj or pilgrimage leave once during the course of his service.
 This is without pay and should not exceed a period of 30 calendar days.

-The Employment Law replicates the Labour Law in this respect but subject to a service qualification of not less than one year of continuous employment.
+DIFC

+A Muslim employee who has completed at least one year of continuous employment is entitled to 21 calendar days of unpaid leave to perform pilgrimage once during the course of his service.

+Part time employees in the DIFC (i.e. those who work for less than 5 days a week) are entitled to Haj leave on a pro-rated basis.

 9. Annual return ticket

+Dubai

 There is no requirement under the Labour Law to provide an annual flight home, however this is market practice and some freezones make this a mandatory requirement as part of their internal employment regulations.
 The employer may use their discretion to extend this entitlement to the employee's family if deemed appropriate.